BitBagCommerce/SyliusCmsPlugin/doc/use_case.md

-# What is and how to use SyliusCmsPlugin
+# What is and how to use Sylius CMS Plugin

 BitBag SyliusCmsPlugin is a plugin developed for Sylius, a popular open-source e-commerce system based on Symfony.